OGGM/oggm/docs/pitfalls.rst

 We now have fixed the most pressing issues.
-`This blog post <https://oggm.org/2020/01/18/stability-analysis/>`_ explains it in detail but in short:
+`This blog post <https://oggm.org/2020/01/18/stability-analysis/>`_ explains it in detail, for a summary:

 - the previous algorithm was flawed, but did not result in significant errors at large scales.